Diversity and Inclusion Strategic Action Plan

 In 2015, Nutter launched an internal Brown Bag Diversity Film Series.
 Since then, the firm has hosted a film series every month, showing over a hundred different films, each relevant to the heritage celebration of that month.
 Employees are invited to watch and discuss these short films during their lunch break.

-The Firm signed on to the Mansfield Rule process in 2019.
+In September 2020, Nutter received Mansfield Certification status.
 Participating in the Mansfield Rule initiative is a commitment by the Firm that we will consider an intentionally broad and diverse pool of candidates for leadership and high visibility positions within the Firm.
 The commitment applies to our selection of leaders within the Firm, our hiring of lateral attorneys, and our development of client service teams.
 The Mansfield Rule initiative also includes a commitment by the Firm to be transparent in our internal governance, particularly with our selection guidelines and job descriptions for existing management roles and committees.

 Nutter partners with the Greater Boston Chamber of Commerce and a cohort of Boston companies who use their collective purchasing power to create opportunities at scale for local businesses of color.
 As a Pacesetters participant, Nutter is expected to measure, report and increase spending with businesses of color, exchange best practices with other participating Pacesetter companies, and identify opportunities to contract with businesses of color – all with the aim of improving economic inequality in our surrounding communities.